stat-tom/countdown-app/README.md

 * As a User, I should be able to open a new window with information about a task.
 * As a User, I should be able to sort a list of tasks by date/time.
 * As a User, I should be able to delete any tasks.
-* As a User, my tasks should persist, such that my previous tasks should display upon each visit.
+* As a User, I should be able to open the application on every device.
-* As a User, I should be able to open the game on every device.
+* User tasks should be stored in the local storage and displayed upon every visit.

 ##How to Get Started